-For preparations intended for use after reconstitution, dilution or mixing, in-use stability data should be presented.
+In-use stability data should be presented for preparations intended for use after reconstitution, dilution, mixing or for multidose presentations.
 These studies are not required if the preparation is to be used immediately after opening or reconstitution.

+Appendices

+A.1.
+Facilities and equipment

+Not applicable.